Coping with SAD

 Medication for SAD

-Many health providers may recommend an antidepressant to treat SAD since it has symptoms associated with depression.
-However, combining additional methods such as talk therapy is more effective than using medication alone.
+Many health providers may recommend an antidepressant to treat SAD, since it has symptoms associated with depression.
+However, combining additional methods such as talk therapy is more effective than medication alone.

 Light Therapy

-Researchers believe that inadequate natural light is one of the possible reasons for SAD causes in the winter.
-Therefore, light therapy can reduce symptoms and provide significant benefits to those struggling with this condition.
+Researchers believe that inadequate natural light is a likely reason for SAD causes in the winter.
+Therefore, light therapy can reduce symptoms and benefit those struggling with this condition.

-Several studies also show that light therapy is usually useful for seasonal affective disorder treatment.
-So you can utilize lightboxes available on the market dedicated to its treatment.
+Several studies also show that light therapy is usually helpful for seasonal affective disorder treatment.
+So you can use Lightboxes available on the market dedicated to its treatment.

-However, ensure you use a lightbox that generates at least 10,000 lux consisting of white light for successful results.
+However, ensure you use a Lightbox that generates at least 10,000 lux of white light for successful results.

 Final Words from the Recover about Coping with SAD

-This year is unique for those struggling with SAD due to the coronavirus pandemic rules involving social distancing and safety health measures.
+This year is unique to those struggling with SAD because of the coronavirus pandemic rules involving social distancing and safety health measures.
 Many people are still experiencing pressure associated with this persistent disease.
-For some, it is aggravating SAD symptoms, while for others, newer symptoms are arising.
+For some, it aggravates SAD symptoms while triggering newer symptoms for others.

 Never the less, colder weather and shorter days imply people remain indoors more often.
 It also means they have less time with family and friends, which is a crucial element of SAD’s coping.